araobp/unity-sabae/README.md

 <img src="/doc/screenshot_pixel4.jpg" width=500px>

+The image above is a screenshot of video streaming from Unity Render Steraming to Google Pixel4

 ## Goal of this project

 - Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.